 U.S. Defined Contribution Plan.
-The Company also maintains a tax-qualified 401(k) Retirement Savings Plan to which all U.S. salaried employees, including all U.S.-based NEOs, are able to contribute a portion of their salaries on a pre-tax basis.
-Subject to certain Code limits, for each of our eligible NEOs, the Company will match 50% of the first 3% of salary that is contributed to this 401(k) plan.
+The Company also maintains a tax-qualified 401(k) Retirement Savings Plan (the "401(k) Plan") to which all U.S. salaried employees, including all NEOs, are able to contribute a portion of their salaries on a pre-tax basis.
+Subject to certain Code limits, for employees hired prior to January 1, 2019, including Messrs.
+Donahue, Clothier, Gifford and Novaes, the Company will match 50% of the first 3% of salary that is contributed to the 401(k) Plan.
+For employees hired on or after January 1, 2019, including Mr. Madeksza, who are not eligible for the U.S. Pension Plan, the Company will match 100% of the first 6% of salary that is contributed to the 401(k) Plan.